iamogbz/oh-my-scripts/scripts/github-file-preview-md/README.md

 # GitHub File Preview Markdown

-GitHub now supports this natively; albiet with a page refresh.
-If you still want to use this instead, see below.
+> __GitHub now supports this natively.
+If you still want to use this instead, maybe to avoid the page refresh in the native implementation, see below.__

 [Install](https://github.com/iamogbz/oh-my-scripts/raw/master/dist/github-file-preview-md.user.js)